 1. Jitterbug Flip

-Named by The Wirecutter as its top pick for cell phones for seniors, the Jitterbug Flip is designed with ease of use in mind.
+Named by Great Call as its top pick for cell phones for seniors, the Jitterbug Flip is designed with ease of use in mind.
 The main display is large and brightly lit, utilizing larger fonts for its user interface for ease of legibility.
 Similarly, the number pad is larger than many other flip phones of comparable size, so dialing is easier.
 There is also a 5Star emergency button for immediate assistance, voice dialing, and a reading magnifier with a LED flashlight for reading in dim environments.

 The Jitterbug Flip is available through GreatCall in your choice of red or graphite for a regular price of $99.99.
 Basic plans start from $25 per month, including 50 minutes and the 5Star emergency service.